-Disrespectful Behaviour means vexatious behaviour that is known or ought reasonably to be known to be disrespectful and/or unwelcome to an individual, or group, which diminishes the dignity of any person(s).
+Disrespectful behaviour means behaviour that is or ought reasonably to be known to be disrespectful and/or unwelcome to an individual, or group, which diminishes the dignity of any person(s).
 Examples of Disrespectful Behaviour include:

-- a) written or verbal comments, actions, gestures, behaviours or 'jokes' which would reasonably be perceived as unwelcome, humiliating, offensive, hurtful, or belittling; - b) bullying, cyber-bullying, or intimidating behaviour; - c) microaggressions; - d) abuse of authority; - e) yelling, shouting, screaming, or swearing; - f) deliberately excluding or isolating a person from relevant work activities or decision-making; - g) stereotyping or making inappropriate assumptions about an individual based on an individual's personal qualities, characteristics, or role or Protected Grounds; and - h) devaluing or trivializing a person's successes, contributions or concerns.
+- a) written or verbal comments, actions, gestures, behaviours or 'jokes' which would reasonably be perceived as unwelcome, humiliating, offensive, hurtful, or belittling; - b) bullying or intimidating behaviour; - c) abuse of authority; - d) yelling, shouting, screaming, or swearing; - e) deliberately excluding or isolating a person from relevant work activities or decision-making; - stereotyping or making inappropriate assumptions about an individual based on an individual's personal qualities, characteristics, or role or Protected Grounds; and - g) devaluing or trivializing a person's successes, contributions or concerns.